 The top 10 patios in Kensington Market

-Here, in no particular order, are my picks for the top patios in Kensington Market.
+Here are my picks for the top patios in Kensington Market.

-A good bet in the evenings, this patio may be on the small side but when there's live music inside you can still hear the bands playing on the stage as the large front windows next to the patio are usually open.
+A good bet in the evenings, this patio may be on the small side but when there's live music inside, you can still hear the bands playing on the stage, as the large front windows next to the patio are usually open.

 Join the conversation Load comments